nhsx/Mental-Health/15/index.md

 Stream 1: Co-locate digital specialists in local teams to shape the end-to-end pathway and test parts of the service based on findings from discovery

-Stream 2: Provide funding to take existing projects into next stage of maturity
+Stream 2: Provide funding to take existing projects into the next stage of maturity

 Thank you to everyone who applied.
 Individual trusts were selected based on an initial EOI application, shortlisting and interviews with the teams.